Alterdesk/hubot-example/README.md

 ## Available commands

 ### Help
-To see what the bot can do for you, you can send "help", "what" or "support".
+To see what the bot can do for you, you can send "help", "what" or "support"
 ```c
 User >> Bot: "help"
 User << Bot: "You can send 'start' to start a questionnaire, 'photo' to request a photo,